 Other Constructions of the Marketing Mix

-The 4 P’s of marketing were never meant to reflect the whole that is marketing.
-They form the marketing mix — controllable elements in the organizations marketing quiver.
-These are the elements we can manipulate to meet customers’ needs and respond to competitive pressures.
+Instead, these 4 elements form the marketing mix — the controllable elements in the organization’s marketing quiver.
+Controllables are elements an organization manipulates to meet customers’ needs and respond to competitive pressures.
 And, while the existing 4 P’s are not the only way of looking at building marketing strategy, they’re as good as any for organizing our marketing tactics.
 They’re also very flexible, recognizing that different consumers buy for different reasons and different industries operate in different ways.

 So, I don’t think the 4 P’s of marketing are perfect, nor are they the sum total of marketing, but they still work as a way to think about competing in today’s marketing places.
 What do you think?